 Total number of words = 30 x 5! = 3600 ways.

-It is needed to seat 5 boys and 4 girls in a row to get the even places.
-How many are such arrangements possible?
+Question 2: It is needed to seat 5 boys and 4 girls in a row to get the even places.
+How many such arrangements are possible?

 Solution: